How to Remove Glue From Floor: Quick Fixes Using What You Have at Home

 -

 Absolutely.
-Baking soda’s coarseness can be leveraged to remove glue stains.
-However, just like using anything that is “coarse” on sensitive floorings like hardwood, laminate, or vinyl, you must exercise caution.
-If you go overboard with it, the baking soda can totally ruin the top lamination layer of the flooring.
+Baking soda's coarseness works well for glue stain removal.
+However, just like using anything that is "coarse" on sensitive flooring like hardwood, laminate, or vinyl, you must use caution.
+If you go overboard with it, the baking soda can ruin the top lamination layer of the flooring.

 The first step of the process is to mix a baking soda cleaning paste.
 In a bowl, mix 3 parts baking soda with 1 part water.
-Mix until the two ingredients congeal into a thick paste.
+Mix until the two ingredients form a thick paste.

-Apply the paste directly on the glue stains, then scrub gently with a microfiber mopping pad.
+Apply the paste directly on the glue stains, then scrub gently with a microfiber cloth.
 Re-apply the paste as needed and scrub until the stains come loose.

 - 02. Does White Spirit Remove Floor Glue?